banner-verriere

 An extension of the presbytery, associating traditional stone with modern glass.
 A roof and two steel curtain walls were assembled, thus revealing a shading of colours along the structure’s glass panes.

-Carpentry in Rennes
+Glass roofs Carpentry in Rennes

 Front door designed with hammered sheet metal pattern and glass